-Aggregate functions operate on a column or column expression of a table or group (as created via GROUP BY clause).
+Aggregate functions operate on a column or column expression of a table or a group (as created via GROUP BY clause).

 Function | Return type | Description | Example | Result |